 An F/A-18F configured as an initial EA-18G prototype performed its first flight in that configuration in November 2003.
 The first true prototype performed its initial flight in the summer of 2006.
 The first production Growler was delivered to the Navy in the spring of 2008, with the type reaching initial operational capability in September 2009 and initial operational deployment in early 2011.
 The first operational use of the EA-18G was in support of the NATO intervention in the Libyan revolution in 2011.
 The Navy was pleased that only one systems operator was required to do the job in a combat scenario.

-The plan is to obtain one squadron of five Growlers on each of the Navy's carriers, with a total acquisition of 160 Growlers in addition to the 568 Super Hornets being obtained.
-Boeing is pushing the EA-18G for export sales as well in a "Growler Lite" configuration, the main "detuning" being deletion of the AN/ALQ-99 from the operational kit.BACK_TO_TOP
+The plan is to obtain one squadron of five Growlers on each of the Navy's carriers, with a total acquisition of 160 Growlers, in addition to the 568 Super Hornets being obtained.
+Boeing is pushing the EA-18G for export sales -- as well as in a "Growler Lite" configuration, the main "detuning" being deletion of the AN/ALQ-99 from the operational kit.BACK_TO_TOP

 * The first foreign sale for the Super Hornet was a buy of 24 machines by Australia in 2007, with initial deliveries taking place in the spring of 2010 and final delivery in late 2011.
-Australia, as mentioned, is a Hornet I operator, and with the retirement of Australia's General Dynamics F-111 strike aircraft, there was a need to acquire a replacement long-range combat aircraft.
-The Super Bug doesn't have the range of the F-111, but it has substantially more range than the Hornet I, and the fact that the Super Hornet makes a pretty good tanker should help fill the gap.
+Australia, as mentioned, is a legacy Hornet operator, and with the retirement of Australia's General Dynamics F-111 strike aircraft, there was a need to acquire a replacement long-range combat aircraft.
+The Super Bug doesn't have the range of the F-111, but it has substantially more range than the legacy Hornet, and the fact that the Super Hornet makes a pretty good tanker should help fill the gap.
+Aussie Super Bugs quickly saw action, participating in strikes on Islamic State insurgents from 2014 -- being pulled out in late 2017, after Islamic State had been driven from Iraq.

-Although the Super Bug was obtained as an "interim solution" pending the later acquisition of the Lockheed Martin F-35 Joint Strike Fighter, on evaluating the Super Hornet the Australians were extremely impressed with its capabilities, particularly the AN/APG-79 AESA and the ATFLIR pod.
-12 Aussie Super Bugs were wired to be fitted up to Growler Lite ECM configuration, with the Australians committing to that upgrade in 2012, and introduction to service expected in 2018.
+Although the Super Bug was obtained as an "interim solution" pending the later acquisition of the F-35 JSF, on evaluating the Super Hornet the Australians were extremely impressed with its capabilities, particularly the AN/APG-79 AESA and the ATFLIR pod.
+12 Aussie Super Bugs were wired to be fitted up to Growler Lite ECM configuration, with the Australians committing to that upgrade in 2012 -- though the upgrade was canceled the next year, the Aussies preferring to buy a dozen new-built Growlers instead, carrying the AN/ALQ-99 jammer pod.

-The first Aussie Growler was rolled out in 2015; it was much the same as US Navy Growlers, but was qualified for the AIM-9X AAM and the ATFLIR pod.
+The first Aussie Growler was rolled out in 2015, with the last to be delivered in 2017.
+The Australian EA-18G was much the same as US Navy Growlers, but was qualified for the AIM-9X AAM and the ATFLIR pod.
 The Australians, having a much smaller air fleet, wanted the AIM-9X so the Growler could protect itself, and wanted ATFLIR to validate targets picked up Growler RF targeting systems.
 The US Navy is also interested in acquiring the ATFLIR pod for their Growlers.
+Incidentally, since the Australians had never operated dedicated combat jamming aircraft before, operators ended up going through the US Navy curriculum to get up to speed.

-Several more nations, particularly some of the other current Hornet I users, are also interested in the type.
-In early 2011, Boeing displayed a full-sized mockup of a next-generation F/A-18E, with the "Advanced Super Hornet" -- to assign it a name -- featuring:
+Several more nations, particularly some of the other current legacy Hornet users, are also interested in the type.
+In early 2011, Boeing displayed a full-sized mockup of a next-generation F/A-18E, with the "Advanced Super Hornet" featuring:

-There's also a push to reduce cost by a substantial percentage to make the fighter competitive with foreign rivals such as the French Rafale, Swedish Gripen, Eurofighter Typhoon, and MiG and Sukhoi fighters.
+There's also been a push to reduce cost by a substantial percentage to make the fighter competitive with foreign rivals such as the French Rafale, Swedish Gripen, Eurofighter Typhoon, or MiG and Sukhoi fighters.
 Boeing and Northrop Grumman began flights of a demonstrator in 2013 featuring conformal fuel tanks, the weapons pod, and other refinements.
-No Super Hornet users have committed to obtaining any such new features yet.

 * The Super Hornet has been a thoroughly abused aircraft, with its critics sparing little in their attacks, and its defenders calling the critics liars.
 Its murky origins are not inspirational, and even its defenders admit it lacks an edge in speed and agility.

 However, it is worth asking if that edge makes a big difference.
 The second-generation Harrier II VTOL strike fighter is distinctly slower than the first-generation Harrier I, but the Harrier II is a far more capable aircraft, with greater load and range, as well as much more sophisticated avionics.
 Nobody makes much fuss about its degraded performance -- though admittedly the Harrier II is regarded strictly as a strike aircraft.
-The Super Hornet has much the same set of advantages over the Hornet I, and can carry an awesome range of weaponry.
-In the era of lethally advanced AAMs, its defects as a dogfighter may not count for much.
+The Super Hornet has much the same set of advantages over the legacy Hornet, and can carry an awesome range of weaponry.
+In the era of lethally advanced AAMs and long-range sensor systems, its defects as a dogfighter may not count for much.

 Super Hornet boosters have strong responses to the critics in the Super Hornet's capabilities, many of which are unarguable -- and can point to the fact that the development program was generally on time and on budget, providing justification for the claim that the Super Hornet was the right choice to keep Navy Air in business.
 There doesn't seem to be much complaint among Super Hornet aircrew, those flying the Block 2 saying that its avionics sophistication is like "night and day" versus the F-14 Tomcat, with particular praise for JHMCS and the AESA radar -- one saying of the AESA that "I've got an E-2 Hawkeye in the cockpit with me!"